OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Insect Swarm.md

 # Insect Swarm

-Swarms of many tiny insects that may be encountered protecting their nest.
+Swarms of many tiny insects may be encountered, protecting their nest.
 May also be drawn to light or unusual smells.

 ------